 I carefully fold it into three parts, just like my mother taught me.
 It looks oh-so-neat-and-clean folded and hanging on the towel rack.

 But guess what.
 You take my towel anyway.
 You take my once-used, nearly-clean towel.
 And your hotel wastes millions of gallons of water washing my towel and towels like mine as you replace my nearly perfectly clean towels with perfectly clean towels.
 Most days I try to remember to put up the “privacy please” sign on the door so you don’t ever enter my room.

 But lately it’s become a test: Will you take and replace my towel even though your sign says you won’t?
 I’ve thought about calling the manager of the hotel.
 In addition, I’ve thought about hiding the towel – perhaps hanging it in the closet.
 I’ve thought about bringing my own quick drying msr towel thus avoiding your towels all together.
 But frankly, on vacation, I’m too forgetful for these things.
 And I know you’re just doing your job.
 So, I’ve come up with a solution:

 The “Don’t Change My Towel Sign.”
 Next time I visit your hotel I will print a copy (on recycled paper with soy-based ink, of course) and hang it with my towel.
 Hopefully this sign will make it clearer.
 I really do want to save the environment – one towel at a time.

 Finding a green hotel

 Green travel should be a lifestyle and easy to do, so it’s not an inconvenience.
 If you intend to travel green, it is essential to research in advance to find a green hotel that works to minimize their own impact.
+You will be surprised to learn many hotels and resorts are working hard to be more green.
 Then be sure they make it easy for their guests to be eco conscious while they stay.